 In a world of rapid digital transformation, big data is naturally more prevalent in our line-of-business computer systems than ever before.

-By 2020, the accumulated volume of big data around the world will increase from 4.4 zettabytes to around 44 zettabytes - that’s 44 trillion gigabytes - and chances are you'll need the right data tools to find the gold beneath.
+In 2020, the accumulated volume of big data around the world will increase from 4.4 zettabytes to around 44 zettabytes - that’s 44 trillion gigabytes - and chances are you'll need the right data tools to find the gold beneath.

 However, what we refer to as big data actually only amounts to 10 percent of the total data available to organisations; the remaining 90 percent is unstructured, massive and not easy to derive business value out of.